 Weighted Routing Policy

-- Weighted routing policy enables Route 53 to route traffic to different resources in specified proportions (weights) e.g., 75% to one server and 25% to the other during a pilot release
+- Weighted routing policy helps route traffic to different resources in specified proportions (weights) e.g., 75% to one server and 25% to the other during a pilot release

-- Weights can be assigned any number from 0 to 255
+- Weights can be assigned between any number from 0 to 255 inclusive.

 - Weighted routing policy can be applied when there are multiple resources that perform the same function e.g., webservers serving the same site

-- Weighted resource record sets let you associate multiple resources with a single DNS name
+- Weighted resource record sets allow associating multiple resources with a single DNS name.

 - Weighted routing policy use cases include